binary-manu/arch-ansible/README.md

 The `xfce4-screensaver` package is ditched in favor of `xscreensaver`.
 By default, systems installed in VM's will have it disabled, since I would assume that the host already has a screensaver/lock.
 Bare metal installations, conversely, have it enabled by default to power off the screen after a few minutes.
-It is possible to override this behaviour: see the `xscreensaver` role section.
+It is possible to override this behaviour.

 Optional Bluetooth support can be installed.
 By default it is only installed on bare-metal installations.
 This behaviour can be overridden (i.e. to test a Bluetooth dongle in a VM via USB passthrough).

 A bunch of default utilities like a PDF reader or gvim a preinstalled.
 These are handled by the `utils` and `xutils` roles.

 Users (including `root`) get their passwords from `roles/users/defaults/main.yaml`.
-The file is stored in cleartext within this repository to show its structure and allow modification.
-In real scenarios, people should customize it and then encrypt it with ansible-vault before committing to a VCS.

-Currently only single-partition MBR installations are supported, using Syslinux as the bootloader.
+The predefined partitioning flow defines a single-partition MBR layout, using Syslinux as the bootloader installed on root.
 Swap space is not configured.
+Alternative flows are defined, including:

+* support for root on LVM, under a MBR table;
+* support for EFI installation.

+Flows are designed to operate on whole disks: they take an empty disk, partition it, and create filesystems.
+This is good for VM provisioning, which start with pristine disks) or bare metal installations performed on empty disks.
+For more complex scenarios (such as bare metal installations where partitioning needs to be reconfigured to accomodate Arch Linux in dual boot) one can either disable automatic partitioning and do it manually or define a custom flow.
+The latter requires writing a bunch of Ansible roles.

-There is support for installing hypervisor guest additions as part of the process.
-This can be disabled by skipping the `virtguest` tag.
+There is support for installing hypervisor guest additions as part of the process, altought it can be disabled.
 As of today, only VirtualBox is supported.

 The playbook relies on the [Yay](https://github.com/Jguer/yay) AUR helper to install packages.
 Using `yay` instead of the stock `pacman`